-Novt Stone Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Suc Next Steps Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+Chatura (la Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Succ status is complete Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
 If discontinue, explain why.
 VLG- 1 Work with property owners to mitigate flood risk to repetitively damaged properties, including providing non-financial assistance to property owner to secure mitigation funding as available, at property owner request.
 Flood General issue Village and WCWSD In Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
 3. VLG- 2 Provide direct outreach to Motel 6 property owner to consider structural and non-structural mitigation measures to reduce repetitive flooding to roughly 12 units on lower level.
 Provide non- financial assistance to property owner to secure mitigation funding as available, at property owner request.
 Flood Specific localized flooding on private property Village and WCWSD Complete Cost Level of Protection Damages Avoided; Evidence of Success \$100,000 Full Success - no floods or backups on property since work completed.
 Assumed repeated damages avoided.
-1. Discontinue 2.
-3. While long term upstream measures have not been implemented, in March 2022 the property owner remedied the failed culvert underneath the property, alleviating the flooding on site and ameliorating future potential flood damage.
+Discontinue While long term upstream measures have not been implemented, in March 2022 the property owner remedied the failed culvert underneath the property, alleviating the flooding on site and ameliorating future potential flood damage.
 VLG- 3 Develop and implement a plan to Flood General issue Village No Progress Cost Level of Protection 1.
 Discontinue

-Project # Project collaborate with Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete) Damages Next Steps 1.
-Project to be included in 2023 HMP or Discontinue 2.
-If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
-3. If discontinue, explain why.
-2. private property owners to reduce risks from beaver dams.
-Avoided; Evidence of Success 3.
-The Village is unaware of any beaver dams located in the Village or even proximate.
+Status (In Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why. collaborate with private property owners to reduce risks from beaver dams.
+Damages Avoided; Evidence of Success The Village is unaware of any beaver dams located in the Village or even proximate.
 Damage can occur from this damming far upstream in the Town, but this is not of direct concern to the Village at this time.
 VLG- 4 Identify opportunities to incorporate hazard mitigation strategies into the stormwater management program.
-Flood General planning issue Planning and Zoning; Village DPW Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success Discontinue Congoing capability VLG- 5 Participate in the development and implementation of a County-wide Debris Management Plan - on County's five-year plan.
+Flood General planning issue Planning and Zoning; Village DPW Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
+Discontinue 2.
+3. Ongoing capability VLG- 5 Participate in the development and implementation of a County-wide Debris Management Plan - on County's five- year plan.
 All Hazards General planning issue Planning and Zoning; Village DPW No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
-3. VLG- 6 Provide training for Village staff with respect to ice storm risk management.
-Ice, Winter Storm General hazard training Village DPW Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
+3. VLG- 6 Provide training for Village staff with respect to ice storm risk management. lce, Winter Storm General hazard training Village DPW Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Discontinue 2.
 3. Ongoing capability.
 Training has occurred, and will continue VLG- 7 Expand Village website to include links to information on natural hazard and risk management.
-All Hazards General educational / informational item Village DPW Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success Cost 1.
-Discontinue 2.
+All Hazards General educational / informational item Village DPW Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success Discontinue 2.
 3. Ongoing capability.
 Website has links to the Town website with Hazard Mitigation information.
 Some updates have been made.
-1. Include in 2023 HMP
+All Hazards In Progress Cost 1.
+Include in 2023 HMP